Quick Verdict

 VoD

-- Predictable delivery
+- Predictable, stable delivery

-- Batch QA possible
+- Batch QA and publishing workflows

-- Lower real-time risk
+- Lower real-time operational risk

 Cost and Operational Considerations

-A practical view of where Live and VoD introduce different operational overheads and planning requirements.
+A practical view of where Live and VOD introduce different operational overheads and planning requirements.

 Live Streaming

-- Redundancy planning to avoid stream failures
+- Redundancy and failover infrastructure to prevent broadcast failures

 Video on Demand